daniel-g-favoreto-opl/sigo-microservices/readme.md

 };
 ```
 - kafka-nossis-consumer: A consumer that will hear all payloads coming from our producer and save those payloads as csv files inside a local folder.
 - ttks_ms: An api gateway for listing our csvs and download each one individually.
 It is protected by oauth, using a client_id and client_secret, that can be defined using system variables.
+Inside this, you will also find a swagger and a postman-collection for helping with documentation.

 For launching ttks_ms and kafka-nossis-consumer simultaneously, there is a single docker-compose.yml file in the root of this repository.
 You can check which variables can be set before launching those containers.